dkim949/dkim949.github.io/index.md

 ## Welcome to My Portfolio

-I am a Data Scientist with a strong background in predictive modeling, business analytics, and machine learning.
 Here are some of my key projects:

 ### Key Projects
 1. **Delivery Time Estimation Model**